Synthetic Difference in Differences: Formal Results

 \subsection{Oracle and Adaptive Synthetic Control Weights}

 To address the adaptivity of the SDID weights $\homega$ and $\hlambda$ chosen via \eqref{unit_weights} and \eqref{time_weights}, we construct alternative ``oracle'' weights that have similar properties to $\homega$ and $\hlambda$ in terms of eliminating bias due to $\bl$, but are deterministic.
-We can then further decompose the errors of $\htau^\sdid$ into errors of the a weighted double-differencing estimator with these oracle weights, and the deviance between to oracle and feasible estimators.
-Under appropriate conditions, we will find that this second deviance term will be negligible relative to the error of the oracle estimator, thus opening the door to a simple asymptotic characterization of the error distribution of $\htau^\sdid$.
+We can then further decompose the error of $\htau^\sdid$ into the error of a weighted double-differencing estimator with the oracle weights and the difference between the oracle and feasible estimators.
+Under appropriate conditions, we find the latter term negligible relative to the error of the oracle estimator, opening the door to a simple asymptotic characterization of the error distribution of $\htau^\sdid$.

 We define such oracle weights $\tomega$ and $\tlambda$ by minimizing the expectation of the objective functions $\ell_{unit}(\cdot)$ and $\ell_{time}(\cdot)$ used in \eqref{unit_weights} and \eqref{time_weights} respectively, and set